A Degree of Distinction

 - Communication Sciences and Disorders – All programs in our College of Professional Health and Health Professions (PHHP) are accredited by the Council on Education for Public Health (CEPH) .
 In addition to certain jobs requiring a degree from a CEPH program, there are many fellowships with the same requirement.
 Additionally, the National Board of Public Health Examiners, the body for the national credentialing exam for individuals who possess a graduate-level degree in public health, offers the exam only to graduates of accredited programs and schools.

 - Fire and Emergency Services (FES) – The M.E.
 Rinker, Sr. School of Construction Management at UF is accredited by the American Council for Construction Education (ACCE) .
-The ACCE accreditation is designed to assure students they will get better preparation for their careers, help employers identify quality workers and raise the caliber of the profession.
+The ACCE accreditation is designed to assure students they will receive better preparation for their careers, help employers identify quality workers, and raise the caliber of the profession.
+The online Bachelor of Science in Fire & Emergency Services program housed within the M.E.
+Rinker, Sr. School of Construction Management also maintains accreditation by the International Fire Service Accreditation Congress (IFSAC).

 - Public Relations & Telecommunication Media & Society – The College of Journalism and Communications (CJC) has met all 9 program standards set forth by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) to receive this prestigious designation.
 Diversity, curriculum, faculty quality, student resources and public service are a few of the areas examined by ACEJMC before granting its accreditation.
 More than 450 colleges and universities offer degrees and formal programs in this field and more than 1,000 institutions offer training in these fields also, and the UF CJC is one of only 118 programs to receive accreditation from ACEJMC.